pnp/PnP-Sites-Core/Core/ProvisioningSchema-2015-08.md

 Element|Type|Description
 -------|----|-----------
+Properties|[ProvisioningTemplateProperties](#provisioningtemplateproperties)|A set of custom Properties for the Provisioning Template, optional element.
 SitePolicy|[ReplaceableString](#replaceablestring)|The Site Policy of the Provisioning Template, optional element.
 RegionalSettings|[RegionalSettings](#regionalsettings)|The Regional Settings of the Provisioning Template, optional element.
 SupportedUILanguages|[SupportedUILanguages](#supporteduilanguages)|The Supported UI Languages for the Provisioning Template, optional element.